-The gas released from the samples and standards was analyzed isotopically using a ThermoFisher Scientific Helix MC+ mass spectrometer.
-The Helix MC+ mass spectrometer is a 5 collector channel instrument, equipped with a total of 10 collectors, a Faraday collector optionally fitted with a 1012 Ohm or 1013 Ohm resistor amplifier, and a compact discrete dynode secondary electron multiplier (CDD-SEM) collector on each collector channel.
-Five collectors can be used at the same time to simultaneously collect the beam intensity signals of the 5 isotopes of argon.
-The H2-Faraday collector is employed to detect 40Ar using a 1013 Ohm amplifier.
-Similarly, the H1- CDD collector is used for the measurement of 39Ar (H1 Faraday was used for the runs on the DRA-2 sanidine standard because of the higher 39Ar signal), the AX-CDD collector for 38Ar, the L1-CDD

-164 collector for 37 Ar, and the L2-CDD collector for 36 Ar.
+The gas released from the samples and standards was analysed isotopically using a ThermoFisher Scientific Helix MC+ mass spectrometer.
+The Helix MC+ mass spectrometer is a 5-collector channel instrument, equipped with a total of 10 collectors, a Faraday (Far) collector optionally fitted with a 10^{12} or 10^{13} Ohm resistor amplifier, and a compact discrete dynode secondary electron multiplier (CDD-SEM) collector on each collector channel.
+Five collectors can be used at the same time to simultaneously collect the beam intensity signals of the five isotopes of argon.
+The H2 Faraday collector is employed to detect 40Ar using a 1013 Ohm amplifier.
+Similarly, the H1 CDD collector is used for the measurement of 39Ar (H1 Faraday was used for the runs on the DRA-2 sanidine standard because of the higher 39Ar signal), the AX CDD collector for 38Ar, the L1-CDD collector for 37 Ar, and the L2 CDD collector for 36 Ar.